 Because each company can use the same information in different ways — or different information altogether — it’s not possible to provide a universal formula.
 But no matter how the fuel surcharge is determined, shippers can take steps to help manage the costs.

 Tips for Reducing the Impact of an LTL Fuel Surcharge

 Since fuel surcharges are a normal part of the shipping environment, the easiest way to manage your overall cost is to look for inefficiencies in your supply chain and identify areas where fuel usage can be reduced.
 Here are some places to start:

 - Consider alternate distribution models.
 Instead of having multiple LTL shipments traveling the same route, you can use pool distribution to consolidate shipments headed in the same direction.
 This reduces the shipment’s environmental impact and can significantly reduce the amount you’re charged for fuel.

 - Think through your shipment timing.
 Taking steps to reduce empty backhauls and limit idling time at your locations can go a long way.

 ArcBest Fuel Surcharge

 The ArcBest® fuel surcharge is based on the U.S. National Average Diesel Fuel Index provided by the EIA and is adjusted on Wednesdays based on the Fuel Index reported the prior Monday.
 If the Fuel Index isn’t updated on Monday, we use Tuesday’s index to calculate the fuel surcharge level for that week.
-In the event the National Average Diesel Fuel Index is not updated by Tuesday, the previous week’s index will be used.
+In the event the National Average Diesel Fuel Index is not updated by Tuesday of the current week, the last available index of the prior weeks will be used.
 For further explanation, see the ArcBest Rules and Special Service Charges Guide.